 For a long flight (4 or more hours), you should think about getting COMPRESSION SOCKS - to keep blood clots from forming - avoid deep vein thrombosis.
 There is debate on its usefulness but better safe than sorry.
 March your legs while sitting, and stretch them back and forth.
 Do get up and walk around, stretch and such to break up your sitting time.
 Bring snacks on the plane - make sure they are permitted by TSA or buy after you get through the checkpoint (some places do not allow produce from other areas but likely get rejected further than the first checkpoint).
 Bring an empty water bottle and fill it up after the checkpoint.
 Water on an airplane isn't very good to drink (that includes coffee and tea) - Google it.
-Put all your foods into the trays when going through TSA lines - they get picked up on X-ray if left in your bag and then you will have a search of your bag (it happened to me as I had raisins in my carry-on - so they took everything out to verify the raisins set it off).
+Put all your foods into the trays when going through TSA lines - they might get picked up on X-ray if left in your bag and then you will have a search of your bag (it happened to me as I had raisins in my carry-on - so they took everything out to verify the raisins set it off).
 If they see the food they can let it go, if allowed.

 Wear extra clothes to save room in your luggage.
 It will also prove handy to keep warm - blankets from the airline are not likely to be clean.
 You can roll a jacket into a pillow for your head, or to support your back.
 Do not wear shorts under jeans if both have zippers - I have done that twice and they search you more thoroughly so now I remember!
 The double zipper sets off the metal detector!